There’s no such thing as SCCM Best Practice. Every company, every IT department, and every computer configuration is unique.

 - Configure IIS to stop recycling the App Pool

 - Enable the built-in SCCM WSUS Server Cleanup on a regular basis

 - Use this script: Fully Automate Software Update Maintenance in Configuration Manager – By Brian Dam

 - Or This one: Clean Software Update Packages in ConfigMgr with PowerShell – By Nickolaj Andersen [MVP]

 Collection refreshes are heavy processes on your server resource.
-It can bring your server running really slow if you configure it incorrectly.
+It can bring your server to run really slow if you configure it incorrectly.
 The biggest mistake is enabling incremental refresh on all collections.
 We also often see incremental AND full collection updates enabled on the same collections.

 Give your SCCM Collections some love by :